haixei/instagram-clone/docs/docs.md

 ##  Server side architecture

 When it comes to the server side architecture, it's quite clear since we're dependent on how Django, a very opinionated framework, handles things.
 The structure of the repository will probably resemble what you've seen before.
-If you don't have any experience with the framework, I recommend checking out this page first.
+If you don't have any experience with the framework, I recommend checking out [this page](https://www.djangoproject.com/start/) first.
 We're working with one application within the project, our Instagram clone and if you created all necessary files mentioned in the project readme, you're most likely good to go.

 #### Django REST Framework

-Since the project involves this technology, I thought it could be worth mentioning what it brings into the application and why I decided to use it.
+pythonSince the project involves this technology, I thought it could be worth mentioning what it brings into the application and why I decided to use it.
 [Django REST Framework](https://www.django-rest-framework.org/) is nothing else than a tool that helps developers easily create API routes which can be monotone.
 Aside of that it also involves other features like:

 - Making the API web browsable
 - Serialization that supports ORM and non-ORM data sources